mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/alexandru.samson/index.md

 ## Description

 A device that has the main functionality of a digital clock displayed on a screen with an alarm function, operated by physical buttons.
-The alarm has a snooze option and would emit sound via the buzzer.
+The alarm is manually set by the user and would emit sound via the buzzer.
 The product is also equipped with a pressure and temperature sensor to observe the environmental conditions surrounding it.
-Aditionally, a light sensor is used in order to automatically adjust the brightness of the display.
+Aditionally, a photoresistor is used in order to automatically adjust the brightness of the display.

 ## Motivation